srimanthtenneti/SOC-Design-ARM-M0/SimpleLEDSOC/README.md

 ![Screenshot](images/mux.png)

-    ***  <b> For more info on AHB-Lite do check this documentation by ARM : https://developer.arm.com/documentation/ihi0033/a/ </b>
+    ***   For more info on AHB-Lite do check this documentation by ARM : https://developer.arm.com/documentation/ihi0033/a/  ***

 ### Peripherals
 The two peripherals in this SOC are the Block RAM and the LEDs.